MEDIA CENTRE

 Human Resource-Focused Supply Chain Information

 About 767,000 Canadians work in supply chain roles, as defined by the CSCSC.
-(Because the Canadian Trucking Human Resources Council exists to provide HR-related products and services to Canada's truck drivers, for example, drivers are not included in that figure and are not the focus of CSCSC services.)
+(Because Trucking Human Resources Canada exists to provide HR-related products and services to Canada's truck drivers, for example, drivers are not included in that figure and are not the focus of CSCSC services.)

 The Supply Chain Sector in Canada